clearlinux/clear-linux-documentation/source/clear-linux/guides/network/vnc.rst

 	Upon completion, you can find the default configuration files and the password file hidden in the `.vnc` directory in your home directory.

-	Also, a VNC session will start and show a unique display ID, which is the number following the hostname and the colon `:`.
+	Also, a VNC session starts and shows a unique display ID, which is the number following the hostname and the colon `:`.
 In the above example, the display ID is 2.
-In a later step, you will supply the display ID is to your VNC viewer app so it knows which session to connect to.
+In a later step, you will supply the display ID to your VNC viewer app for connection.

 #.
 Kill the active VNC session for the time being with the
 	:command:`vncserver -kill :[display ID]` command.
 Substitute [display ID]